NVIDIA/cloud-native-docs/container-toolkit/arch-overview.md

 In the past the `nvidia-docker2` and `nvidia-container-runtime` packages were also discussed as part of the NVIDIA container stack.
 These **packages** should be considered deprecated as their functionality has been merged with the `nvidia-container-toolkit` package.
 The packages may still be available to introduce dependencies on `nvidia-container-toolkit` and ensure that older workflows continue to function.
-For more information on these packages see the documentation archive for version older than `v1.12.0`.
+For more information on these packages, see the documentation archive for version older than `v1.12.0`.
 :::

 ### The NVIDIA Container Library and CLI